Balanced Scorecard Example – 1 year later

 When I called Scott from Europe I first apologized for the early morning it must be for him in the US:

 “No worries, I’ve been in for 1 ½ hour”, the COO says and laughs.

-“It’s nice to have the Celpax in moments like this when you can feel the energy changing and then you have a system and data that verify this on the balanced scorecard.
+“It’s nice to have the Celpax in moments like this when you can feel the energy changing.
+Then you have a system and data that verify this on the balanced scorecard.
 That certainly helps.”

 “Press red if it makes you feel better!”